renatoathaydes/dartle-website/source/processed/dartle-overview.md

 $ dart pub global activate dartle
 ```

-Now, you should be able to run the Dartle build as follows:
+Now, you should be able to run the build as follows:

-> If you get an error, make sure that `~/.pub-cache/bin` is on your `PATH`.

 ```shell
 $ dartle hello